nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 2. Download the latest jar file from [here](https://github.com/AY2021S2-CS2103-T14-2/tp/releases).

-3. Copy the file to the folder you want to use as the home folder for your The Food Diary app.
+3. Copy the file to the folder you want to use as the home folder for The Food Diary app.

-4. Open your terminal at where the home folder is and run java -jar <name of file>.jar to start the app.
+4. Open your terminal at where the home folder is, and run java -jar [file name].jar without the [ ] brackets to start the app.

-5. You should now see The Food Diary’s home page:
+5. You should now see The Food Diary’s home page.

 ## User Interface